 - ECLP Horizontal planner (or can be used with any planner) divider strips these are ideal if you’re using a planner which has a long horizontal writing section for each day and you want to divide into 2 sections e.g. work and home, business and day job, work and school, work and chores, chores and meal planning etc.

 I designed these to suit the Erin Condren vertical life planner, back when it still had the morning day and night title headers.
 The newer versions of the planners now have a blank space above each section of the daily boxes where you can write in a heading.
-Or, if you tend to use the same titles each week, you’ll no doubt find these stickers useful!
+Or, if you tend to use the same titles each week in a planner other than Erin Condren, you’ll no doubt find these stickers useful.

-Some headings you might use to organize your planner include:
+Some phrases / headings you might use to organize your planner include:

 - Different colors for each subject you take at school or college, or if you’re a teacher, each subject you teach